 Two elements that are critical in defining your business objectives and should be included in your business plan are your mission statement and your vision statement.

 Your company's goals and objectives are stated, summarized, and defined in these two documents.
 Each serves a different purpose for your business, but they are often confused with one another.

 A simple way of remembering which is which is to think of your mission statement as a description of what you want to do now, while a vision statement outlines what you want to be in the future.

 What Is a Mission Statement?

-A mission statement defines customer critical processes and informs you about the desired level of performance.
-It basically talks about HOW you will achieve your business goals while defining the purpose and primary objectives related to your customer's needs and your team's values.
+A mission statement defines your company's purpose, and informs you about the desired level of performance.
+It basically describes HOW you will achieve your business goals while defining the purpose and primary objectives related to your customer's needs and your team's values.

 It should answer the question, “What do we do?” while outlining your company's competitive differences by answering, “What do we do that is unique or different?”

 Your mission statement drives your company.
 It should have the effect of clarifying exactly what you do right now that will take your business into the future.
 Think about what, for whom, and why.

 As a general rule, mission statements should be kept pretty short.
 A majority of mission statements fall between two and four sentences and are less than 100 words.